LamAnnieV/D1_Manual_Elastic_Beanstalk_Flask_App_Deployment/README.md

 **Debug**

 Possible areas that might result in an unsuccessful deployment:
-1. AWS roles were setup incorrectly - no issue with roles Verify Elastic-EC2 Role includes "AWSElasticBeanstalkWebTier" & “AWSElasticBeanstalkWorkerTier” Verify aws-elasticbeanstalk-service-role Role includes AWS Elastic Beanstalk Service
+1. AWS roles were set incorrectly - no issue with roles Verify Elastic-EC2 Role includes "AWSElasticBeanstalkWebTier" & “AWSElasticBeanstalkWorkerTier” Verify aws-elastic beanstalk-service-role Role includes AWS Elastic Beanstalk Service

 2. Issues with uploaded files to AWS
    Looked into the the zip file that was uploaded to ADW.
-Issue:  Zip folder, Deployment_01-main.zip, includes a file folder, Deployment_01-main, where all the files are in.
+Issue:  The zip folder, Deployment_01-main.zip, includes a file folder, Deployment_01-main, where all the files are in.

 **Resolution**
-1. Unzip the file, go into the new folder Deployment_01-main and select the files and folders, Zip files, select Add to...
+1. Unzip the file, go into the new folder Deployment_01-main, and select the files and folders, Zip files, select Add to...
-2. Re-Upload and deploy
+2. Re-upload and deploy

 **Deployment Attempt #2 Results**